dhollinden/my-lil-jstor/my_lil_jstor/README.md

 ### Summary of Time Spent (45 hours total)

 Two things:
-* This is my first experience with Django.
-* I've not studied Python, though a current project at work involves two Python lambdas.
+* This is my first experience with Django, and I've not studied Python, though a current work project involves two Python lambdas.
-* Given that I started on this exercise early, I'll be especially transparent about how much time I spent on each task and will include study time.
+* I started on this exercise early, so I've been especially diligent about reporting how much time I spent on each task, including study time.

 ### Setup and Troubleshooting (5 hours)
 * Create a virtualenv on Python 3